enriqueangelrobles/deezer-react-python/README.md

-# Flask and React Full-Stack Application with Docker
+# Micro Flask (Python) and React Full-Stack Application with Docker

 This project is a full-stack application that combines a micro Flask backend (Python) and a React frontend, running in Docker containers.
 The backend tracks artist and song playback statistics using an SQLite database, which is created automatically upon deployment.
 The frontend provides a user interface for interacting with the backend API.